-This bill amends sections 16-901 and 17-1001 of the Reissue Revised Statutes of Nebraska to clarify the extraterritorial zoning jurisdiction for cities of the first and second class, respectively.
-It establishes that cities of the first class have a jurisdiction of two miles beyond their corporate boundaries, while cities of the second class and villages have a jurisdiction of one mile.
-The bill allows these cities and villages to apply zoning regulations and ordinances within their extraterritorial jurisdictions, provided they do not interfere with existing farming or livestock operations.
+This bill amends sections 16-901 and 17-1001 of the Reissue Revised Statutes of Nebraska to clarify the extraterritorial zoning jurisdiction for cities of the first and second class, as well as villages.
+It establishes that cities of the first class have a jurisdiction extending two miles beyond their corporate boundaries, while cities of the second class and villages have a jurisdiction of one mile.
+The bill allows these cities and villages to apply zoning regulations and ordinances within their extraterritorial jurisdictions, provided that such regulations do not interfere with existing farming and livestock operations.

 Final Reading: 16-901, 17-1001